yanggao1119/learnGit/README.md

 1. it is so annoying that after sharing code with people in Google Drive, I cannot do git operations such as git pull.
 Need to remove the Icon? files recursively.

 find . -name "Icon?" -delete

+2. It's healthy to run git status often.
+Sometimes things change and you don't notice it.

+3. the command

+    git add '*.txt'

+    is recursive, files ending with .txt from sub directories will also be added to staging area

+4. To push our local repo to the GitHub server we'll need to add a remote repository.

+    This command takes a remote name and a repository URL, which in your case is https://github.com/try-git/try_git.git.

+    Go ahead and run git remote add with the options below:

+        git remote add origin https://github.com/try-git/try_git.git